zoe3351/module14-git-branches/README.md

 This command will merge `other_branch` **into the current branch**.
 So if you want to end up with the "combined" version of your commits on a particular branch, you'll need to switch to (`checkout`) that branch before you run the merge.

-- When merging, git may create a _new_ commit "combined" commit indicating that the branches have now been merged.
+- When merging, git may create a _new_ "combined" commit indicating that the branches have now been merged.
 The `--no-edit` option will tell git to use the default commit message when creating the new "combined" commit.
 If you forget this, you'll be thrown into the command-line editor.
 Remember, type `:q!` to escape from _vi_; if you do so, check the `status` of the repo to make sure the merge finished!

     - **IMPORTANT** If something goes wrong, don't panic and try to close your command-line!
 Come back to the module and look up how to fix the problem you've encounter (e.g., how to exit  _vi_.
 And if you're unsure why something isn't working with git, use **`git status`** to check the current status and for what steps to do next.

-- Note that the `rebase` command will perform a similar operation, but without creating a new "merge" commit--it simply takes the commits from one branch and attaches them to the end of the other.
+- Note that the `rebase` command will perform a similar operation, but without creating a new "merge" commit&mdash;it simply takes the commits from one branch and attaches them to the end of the other.
 This effectively **changes history**, since it is no longer clear where the branching occurred.
 From an archival and academic view, we never want to "destroy history" and lose a record of changes that were made.
 History is important: don't screw with it!
 Thus I recommend you _avoid_ rebasing and stick with merging.

 To practice creating and merging branches, see [exercise-1](exercise-1).